Color Schemes

 Choosing a monochromatic color palette does not mean you have to sacrifice your creativity.
 Remember, the color choice only needs to get along with the context of the brand message.
 One rule of thumb for working with the monochromatic palette is to read up on color psychology and how it may impact the design.
 As there’s only one hue to work with, it’s crucial to let contrasting elements guide the way.
 Creating a design with hues of the same value will add no interest to your work and make it look one-dimensional.

-Color Schemes - Glossary 1
+Color Schemes 1

 Complementary colors reside on the opposite sides of the color wheel.
 You have to pick one color as a primary color and the other as a secondary color.
 Common complementary colors are usually blue and orange, red and green, and purple and yellow.
 Colors that reside on the opposite ends of each other on the color wheel usually provide high contrast together.